space-ros/docs/source/Related-Projects/IKOS.rst

 How is IKOS used with Space ROS?
 --------------------------------

-The Space ROS Docker image incorporates the *ikos* command-line tool.
+The Space ROS Docker image incorporates the ``ikos`` command-line tool.
-In addition, there is a Python-based wrapper tool, *ament_ikos*, that is used to integrate IKOS into the ament-based build and test system.
+In addition, there is a Python-based wrapper tool, ``ament_ikos``, that is used to integrate IKOS into the ament-based build and test system.
-Space ROS adds ikos to the common set of linters and analysis tools used by most of the Space ROS core by including it in its forked version of ament_lint_common.
+Space ROS adds ikos to the common set of linters and analysis tools used by most of the Space ROS core by including it in its forked version of ``ament_lint_common``.
-Then, when building and executing tests for Space ROS, along with the other source code analysis tools, ament_ikos is invoked to analyze any test binaries.
+Then, when building and executing tests for Space ROS, along with the other source code analysis tools, ``ament_ikos`` is invoked to analyze any test binaries.

 Additional References
 ---------------------

-Link to additional resources about IKOS, including papers, presentations, and its github repository.
+The following resources are available to learn more about IKOS:

 * `IKOS: A Framework for Static Analysis based on Abstract Interpretation <https://jorgenavas.github.io/papers/ikos-sefm14.pdf>`_
 * `The IKOS github repository <https://github.com/NASA-SW-VnV/ikos>`_